anishjadhav5004/notes/llm.md

 suppose if I searched for some word, according to its vector further predictions can be done , predicated ans will be having similar vectors bcoz they are related

+An LLM includes:

+1. Transformer architecture
+2. Billions of learned parameters
+3. Training on massive datasets
+4. Fine-tuning and alignment

 Transformers

-A Transformer is the neural network architecture that powers models like:
+A Transformer is the neural network design/architecture that powers models like:
 ChatGPT
 GPT-4
 Gemini